dalek-cryptography/curve25519-dalek/README.md

 ## Major Version API Changes

-See [`CHANGELOG.md`](CHANGELOG.md) for more details.

-### 2.x

-The `2.x` series has API almost entirely unchanged from the `1.x` series, except that:

-* an error in the data modeling for the (optional) `serde` feature was corrected, so that when the `2.x`-series `serde` implementation is used with `serde-bincode`, the derived serialization matches the usual X/Ed25519 formats;
-* the `rand` version was updated.

-### 3.x

-The sole breaking change in the `3.x` series was an update to the `digest` version, and in terms of non-breaking changes it includes:

-* support for using `alloc` instead of `std` on stable Rust,
-* the Elligator2 encoding for Edwards points,
-* a fix to use `packed_simd2`,
-* various documentation fixes and improvements,
-* support for configurably-sized, precomputed lookup tables for basepoint scalar multiplication,
-* two new formally-verified field arithmetic backends which use the Fiat Crypto Rust code, which is generated from proofs of functional correctness checked by the Coq theorem proving system, and
-* support for explicitly calling the `zeroize` traits for all point types.

-### 4.x (current stable)

-`4.x` has some small API changes:
+Breaking changes for each major version release can be found in [`CHANGELOG.md`](CHANGELOG.md), under the "Breaking changes" subheader.
+The latest breaking changes are below:

+### Breaking changes in 4.0.0

+* Update the MSRV from 1.41 to 1.56.1
 * Update backend selection to be more automatic.
 See [backends](#backends)
 * Remove `nightly` feature flag
 * Deprecate `EdwardsPoint::hash_from_bytes` and rename it
   `EdwardsPoint::nonspec_map_to_curve`
 * Require including a new trait, `use curve25519_dalek::traits::BasepointTable` whenever using `EdwardsBasepointTable` or `RistrettoBasepointTable`
-* Update the MSRV from 1.41 to 1.56.1

-It also does a lot of dependency updates and relaxations to unblock upstream build issues.
+This release also does a lot of dependency updates and relaxations to unblock upstream build issues.

 # Backends